 Loss of sensitive taxa.
 Pollution effects may include the loss of taxa that are intolerant of pollution ('indicator taxa').
-At the Tahuna site, the cumacean crustaceans encountered in the 2002 survey would have been the most suitable indicator taxa, but they have been notably absent in all surveys conducted since.
+At the Tahuna site, the cumacean crustaceans encountered in the 2002 survey would have been the most suitable indicator taxa, but they have been notably absent in most surveys conducted since.
 Other animal groups worth keeping note of are the spionids and nereids, but in previous surveys their occurrence has been patchy, both temporally and spatially.
 Spionids and nereids are present this year, but in relatively low numbers and, as usual, are patchily distributed.
 The general patchiness of species means that any presence or absence of animals needs to be viewed with caution.

 Changes in diversity index at each site likely provides the clearest indication of changes in the benthic communities either side of the outfall.
-Diversity indices for sites this year are significantly different to indices for the 2012 and 2011 surveys, but are not much different to indices observed for the earlier surveys in 2004-2006 and 2013.
+Diversity indices for this year show a close correlation with diversity indices from the 2013, 2014 and 2015 surveys, and there is no significant difference from 2015 to 2016.
 There is no other obvious trend in diversity in relation to distance or direction from the outfall.

-The overall conclusion from the 2014 survey, taking into account variability observed in pre-outfall surveys, is that there are no adverse effects observable either up-current or down-current that can be attributable to discharges from the Tahuna WWTP outfall.
+The overall conclusion from the 2016 survey, taking into account variability observed in pre-outfall surveys, is that there are no adverse effects observable either up-current or down-current that can be attributable to discharges from the Tahuna WWTP outfall.